suuunly/hot-colour/README.md

 - Skip the dead player's turn
 - Visually show what colour the other player selected
 - Increase the speed at which the timer goes down for every turn
+- End the visual frontend timer when the game ends

 - Fix occasional syncing issues when joining a game